DJ Vyrusky: Breakthrough

 By 2013, DJ Vyrusky had started making waves outside campus and was the resident DJ at Club 45 now Gold Coast Restaurant.
 At Club 45, he won the award for Discovery of the Year in the maiden Ghana DJ Awards 2014.

 He followed it up with Event DJ and Club DJ the next year at the Ghana DJ Awards in 2014/2015 and moved into full-time DJing at Starr FM where he initially played on Club Arena with DJ French Kiss and hosts, Nii Ayi and Bianca Buckman before moving to Starr Drive with Bola Ray.
 At the 2017 edition of Ghana Music Honors, he was awarded the Best DJ Honors award.

 Artiste DJ

 Late 2015, he became the official DJ for MzVee and traveled with her across the country.
 In the same period, he won the Event DJ of the Year at the Ghana DJ Awards.
 He was also picked as the artiste DJ for Shatta Wale in early 2016 and toured with the artiste on his UK Tour.He has many hits in the Ghana music industry.

 Debut single

-As a DJ, Vyrusky is known for his signature use of authentic Ghanaian music like highlife for mixes and has perfected over the years to produce his debut single 'Number'.
-Featuring Kojo Cue and Kuami Eugene, the single is a blends the beauty of Ghanaian highlife with hiplife.
+As a DJ, Vyrusky is known for his signature use of authentic Ghanaian music like highlife for mixes, as seen in his debut single 'Number'.
+Featuring Kojo Cue and Kuami Eugene, the single blends Ghanaian highlife with hiplife.